 Definition

-dBm, short for decibel-milliwatts, is a logarithmic unit expressing absolute radio power referenced to one milliwatt.
-It is the default unit of RF engineering because a single compact number can describe both a transmitter's output and a receiver's noise floor, which differ by many orders of magnitude.
-By definition, 0 dBm equals exactly 1 mW.
+dBm, short for decibel-milliwatts, is a logarithmic unit expressing absolute radio-frequency power referenced to one milliwatt.
+It is the default unit of RF engineering because a single compact number can describe both a transmitter's output and a receiver's noise floor, quantities that differ by ten or more orders of magnitude.
+By definition, 0 dBm equals exactly 1 mW; positive values are more than a milliwatt, negative values less.

 The logarithmic shorthand